The Best Places to Visit in Bali in 2024

 Essential information and insider tips to help you plan your trip to Bali.
 Discover the best spots on the island and how to stay connected throughout Bali and Indonesia.

 Indonesia is an enormous country, with 275 million residents across 17,00 islands.
 The nation comprises of 38 distinct provinces, each with various distinct histories, traditions and ways of life.
-One of the most visited of these is Bali - Balinese art, culture and dance is world-famous, while the Balinese language has approximately 3 million native speakers.
+One of the most visited of these is Bali - Balinese art, culture and dance is world-famous, while the Balinese language has approximately three million native speakers.

 Tourism to the island exploded in the 1970s and 80s and shows no sign of slowing down.
 As a result, Bali contains a range of possibilities for international travellers, from the high-end resorts at the island’s southern tip to historic temples, secluded mountain villages and pristine beaches.
-In this guide, we explore 3 of the most-visited destinations in Bali, as well as recommending alternative destinations for travellers looking to escape the crowds.
+In this guide, we explore three of the most-visited destinations in Bali, as well as recommending alternative destinations for travellers looking to escape the crowds.
 Read on for essential information before you visit Bali, including where to stay, what to eat, and how to get online and stay connected during your trip.

 Where to visit in Bali – 3 of the most-visited destinations in Bali and 3 alternatives